IkeHasAPlan/IkeHasAPlan.github.io/Drum_Corps.md

 To clarify, here is a video of Carolina Crown's 2018 show [_Beast_](https://www.youtube.com/watch?v=b3x4TrnzuyU)

+There are two competitive pools that Corps can compete in.
+These include World Class and Open Class.
+Here are some corps from both divisions!

 #### World Class Corps
+*Blue Devils
+*Carolina Crown
+*Cavaliers
+*Troopers

 #### Open Class Corps
+*Colt Cadets
+*Legend
+*River City Rhythm
+*Gold

 #### My experience with Drum Corps